Automotive Art also referred to as Auto Art, and Car Art is a rapidly

 There are reasons to hold to both views.
 Each requires the composition

-to follow the elements of art or design which are what an artist uses
+to follow the elements and principals of art, which are what an artist

-to control and unify the space on which the work is set.
-Line, shape,
+uses to control and unify the space on which the work is set..